ankailou/reuters-minwisehash/README.md

 * binning: equal-width & equal-depth (grouping by topics/places, part-of-speech, etc)
 * entropy-based discretization (partitioning based on entropy calculations)

-The `clustering.py` file will produce the following 2x2x2 experiment results:

-* k-means using euclidean distance on the standard feature vector
-* k-means using euclidean distance on the pared feature vector
-* DBScan using euclidean distance on the standard feature vector
-* DBScan using euclidean distance on the pared feature vector

-For more information on how these classifiers were implemented and the offline/online costs, use the command:
+For more information on the implementation and the offline/online costs and accuracy, see:

 ```
-> less Report2.md
+> report5.pdf
 ```

 ## Usage